usaid-cs/yesterday-i-learned/random.md

 - [Mercy killing is not permitted by the Geneva conventions](http://www.journal.forces.gc.ca/vo11/no1/04-bradley-eng.asp).
 It states, "wounded and sick shall be collected and cared for", which includes the people who are not going to make it.
 - In 1944, [Shanghaiese people called it Hong Kong foot](https://en.wikipedia.org/wiki/Hong_Kong_English), while Hong Kong people called it Singapore foot, while Singaporeans called it Manila foot.
 Today, Hong Kong people call it Hong Kong foot, and Singaporeans call it [Singapore foot](https://mothership.sg/2017/10/singapore-foot-dhoby-itch-were-nasty-ailments-in-1920s-singapore/).
 - A pepperoni pizza in Italy is a bell pepper pizza.
-- Apart from dinner and supper, all of hobbit's seven daily meals are two hours apart.
 - [Ramen is a prison currency.](http://bigthink.com/laurie-vazquez/how-ramen-noodles-beat-cigarettes-to-become-a-prison-currency)
 - "Love handles" are just waist fat.
 - The toilet paper patent shows it being in the "over" configuration.